About ExpressRoute virtual network gateways

 Feature support by gateway SKU

-The following table shows the features supported across each gateway types and max number of ExpressRoute circuit connections supported by each gateway SKU.
+The following table shows the features that each gateway type supports and the maximum number of ExpressRoute circuit connections that each gateway SKU supports.

-Gateway SKU VPN Gateway and ExpressRoute coexistence Max Number of Circuit Connections
+Gateway SKU VPN Gateway and ExpressRoute coexistence Maximum Number of Circuit Connections

 Standard SKU/ERGw1Az Yes 4